How Cheap Trick Made a Comeback With ‘Lap of Luxury’

-The ’80s were not kind to bands that were holdovers from previous decades.
+The '80s were not kind to bands who were holdovers from previous decades.
 Changing styles in both sound and vision made for a bumpy ride for those who sprang from a grittier template.
-But ’70s rockers Cheap Trick beat those odds with Lap of Luxury, which they released on April 12, 1988 — even if the album is a bit of a compromise.
+But legacy rockers Cheap Trick beat those odds with Lap of Luxury, which they released on April 12, 1988 – even if the album is a bit of a compromise.

 By the mid-'80s Cheap Trick found themselves in kind of a slump.
 After losing original bassist Tom Petersson in 1981, the band continued on, first bringing in Pete Comita and then Jon Brant as replacements.

 They thrived as the MTV era dawned, and early-’80s hits like "If You Want My Love" and "She’s Tight" (both from the One on One LP) won over some new fans, but for Trick, the decade was bogged down by a series of disjointed albums and a parade of different producers.
 By the time they released The Doctor in 1986, they had, to some degree, bottomed out.

 It was at this point that Petersson came back.
 The band hit the road, touring small clubs and playing vintage material, even pulling out never-released gems like "Loser."
 Hopes were high for a comeback.
 Lap of Luxury provided that comeback – at least in sales.